neomaxzero/blog/src/posts/2020/life-chaos-exploration-and-technology.md

 I'm pretty sure you might do the same.
 It's very hard to talk to some other frontenders if you are not up to date with the new shiny Future proof framework.

 Although, that doesn't really create the chaos and exploration level I meant by the title, it's one level of chaos.
-This creates exploration, not at the level it will really help rediscover yourself.
+This creates exploration, not at the level it will really help you rediscover yourself.

-What if I tell you?
-Fellow frontender.
+What if I ask you?

     - Do you like Animations?
     - Do you like 3D design?